Gao Jianfu: Artwork

 Throughout his time in Macao during World War II, Jianfu painted Skulls Crying over the Nation's Fate.
-It depicted a pile skulls lying in a field of grass.
+It depicted a pile of skulls lying in a field of grass.

 Later years

 Work with Gao Qifeng

 In 1912, after the overthrow of the Manchus, Gao Jianfu and his brother moved to Shanghai.
 They began publishing a journal titled Zhen xiang huabao (The True Record).
 It featured articles on art and politics, as well as published essays promoting a new, modernized national art in China.
 Although it ran for only a year, the journal was one of the first to bring art to the public.
 The brothers advocated government support of the arts.
 The two also opened the nation's first public galleries for the exhibit and sale of art works, the Aesthetic Bookstore.

 Jianfu and Qifeng stayed in Shanghai till 1918.
 By 1923, the brothers established the Spring Awakening Art Academy in Canton.